How to answer sensitive questions correctly

-The lines between professional and non-professional and ethical and non-ethical massage are not so clearly drawn in Asia because there are different sets of values and different cultural backgrounds.
+The lines between professional and non-professional and ethical and non-ethical massage are not so clearly drawn in Asia.
+The reason is that there are different sets of values and different cultural backgrounds.

 Thai-style social Thai Massage

-The massage mats are all lined up in one room on the floor with no separation between them, and the therapists chat with each other and with their clients.
-For many Westerners, this is a convenient setting to meet Thai women (their massage therapists), and vise versa.
+The massage mats are all lined up in one room on the floor with no separation between them.
+The therapists chat with each other and with their clients.
+For many Westerners, this is a convenient setting to meet Thai women (their massage therapists), and vice versa.

-The fact is that many men who visit Thailand are looking for relationships, and it is just as true that many female Thai Massage therapists in Thailand are on the outlook for a western man, their knight on a shining horse.
+It is simply a fact that many men who visit Thailand are looking for relationships.
+It is just as true that many female Thai Massage therapists in Thailand are on the lookout for a Western man, their knight on a white horse.

-While dating between massage therapists and clients is considered unethical in most of the western world, it is commonly done in Thailand and other Asian countries.
+Dating between massage therapists and clients is considered unethical in most of the Western world.
+However, it is commonly done in Thailand and other Asian countries.

 The phenomenon of ‘Thai Massage marriages’

 Many relationships and marriages started out in a professional massage shop.
-I am an authority on that subject since I met my Thai wife in a massage shop in Thailand, and 20 years later we are still together and happily married.
+I am an authority on that subject.
+I met my Thai wife in a massage shop in Thailand.
+22 years later we are still together and happily married.

-I have met many Thai women all over the world who are married to a western man, and their first acquaintance happened when the man received a massage session from the woman in a Thai Massage shop in Thailand.
+I have met many Thai women all over the world who are married to Western men.
+Often their first acquaintance happened when the man received a massage session from this woman in a Thai Massage shop in Thailand.

-While this is considered inappropriate and unethical in the western world, it is a common way of meeting one’s spouse in Thailand.
+While this is considered inappropriate and unethical in the Western world, it is a common way for a foreign man to meet his spouse in Thailand.

 There is professional and non-professional Thai Massage.
 It is pretty obvious what the professional version is.
-It is paid work by a trained, qualified, and licensed therapist.
+It is paid work by trained, qualified, and licensed therapists.

 The non-professional version is split into two categories.
 One is called non-professional because it is non-commercial – there is no money involved.
 It happens between family, friends, or lovers.

 The second non-professional version would better be called ‘unprofessional’.
-This is where Thai Massage is not the real goal of the session, but rather a come-on for services that have nothing to do with massage, but rather with the ‘oldest profession’ of the world.
+This is where Thai Massage is not the real goal of the session.
+Instead, it is a come-on for services that have nothing to do with massage, but rather with the ‘oldest profession’ in the world.

 Let’s talk about learning Thai Massage

-While this article focused on a rather sensitive topic and about the background of the various categories of Thai Massage, let’s conclude with Thai Massage training options.
+While this article focused on a rather sensitive topic and on the background of the various categories of Thai Massage, let’s conclude with Thai Massage training options.

-My Thai wife and I founded Thai Healing Massage Academy in Thailand in 2001 and have been providing live and online training to thousands of students since then.
+My Thai wife and I founded Thai Healing Massage Academy in Thailand in 2001.
+Since then we have been providing live and online training to thousands of students.

-Nowadays we exclusively provide high-quality online training which allows anyone from anywhere in the world to learn the beautiful art of Thai Massage in a professional setting.
+Nowadays we exclusively provide high-quality online training.
+This allows anyone from anywhere in the world to learn the beautiful art of Thai Massage in a professional setting.
 Students benefit from teacher support, a student community, certification, and CEUs.

 Visit Thai Healing Massage Academy’s online training library with 20 Thai Massage courses for all your training needs and all levels of skills.